catalyzeio/paas-onboarding-docs/deploying_your_first_app/domain_names.md

 - While generating the CSR, the Common Name field must match the secure domain **exactly**.
 If you buy a certificate for `example.com`, it won't match or secure `www.example.com`.
 - So, if you want to deploy:
   - A single sub-domain such as `app01.example.com`, then buy a cert that matches that exactly
-  - Multiple apps on different subdomains i.e. if you intend to deploy mutiple apps `app01.example.com` and `app02.example.com`, then buy the wildcard cert i.e. specify the URL during purchase as `*.example.com`
+  - Multiple apps on different subdomains i.e. if you intend to deploy mutiple apps `app01.example.com` and `app02.example.com`, then buy the wildcard cert i.e. specify the URL during purchase as `*.example.com`.
+This is what we recomend purchasing.

 To deploy and secure your apps on Catalyze, we need the following pieces of information that need to be pasted into the appropriate areas in the dashboard screenshot shown below.